jkdc/slimApiApp/README.md

             query = "Banana Cake"

-        query accept all words wich you want to search separated by blank space
+        query accept all words wich you want to search separated by blank space in all params of the document.

     * POST   http://slimapp.loc/recipe/search/match

         Post Params =>
-            Title = "Banana"
+            Title = Banana

-        search in Title param 'Banana'
+        search in Title param the work Banana

     * POST   http://slimapp.loc/recipe/search/match_all